a-r-j-u-n-s/RDXtreme/README.md

 ## Usage
 Run `physical_disks.exe -a` in PowerShell to see a list of your machine's physical disks along with partition information, device health, etc.
+`-t` flag is optional and used to specify number of threads for a multithreaded I/O operation (concurrent)

 1. Reads
 	```